"*" indicates required fields

 Federal lemon law covers all vehicles purchased within the United States.
 Two important federal laws that affect lemon law claims include:

-Additionally, the California Lemon Law (Civ.
+Additionally, the California’s Lemon Law (Civ.
 Code § 1793.22) protects Californians whose vehicles under warranty are defective and cannot be fixed after a “reasonable” number of repair attempts.
 The vehicle manufacturer must either replace or repurchase the vehicle based on the consumer’s preference.

 In California, lemon law also applies to used vehicles when they are still under a manufacturer’s warranty.
 If you purchased a used vehicle that is no longer under warranty, it is unlikely lemon laws will apply to your case—unless you can prove that the seller knowingly mislead or forced you into purchasing a defective vehicle.

 If you have purchased a vehicle you believe may be a lemon, we recommend doing the following as soon as possible:

 From there, we will handle the filing of your lemon law claim which includes contacting the manufacturer, negotiating a settlement, and taking them to trial if they refuse to comply.
 Our Los Angeles lawyers are experienced litigators who are willing to go up against even the largest vehicle manufacturers on your behalf.

-If you can show that the vehicle you purchased under warranty has been taken to the repair shop multiple without results, the better your chances for securing a successful claim under California’s lemon law.
+If the vehicle you purchased under warranty has been taken to the repair shop multiple times without results, your chances for securing a successful claim under California’s lemon law are high.
 Cali Lemon Lawyers is available to answer any questions you may have regarding the legal process and/or if you’re looking for comprehensive and effective legal representation.